sprout-uci/APEX/README.md

 - violation_forge_META: correspond to a testcase where METADATA value is overwritten after ER executed. less than 1ms to complete simulation.

-NOTE: In the violation cases authetication token result (in p3_dout[7:0]) should *NOT* correspond to "B29641FABECD66607521F0CAEA21590C6AEB0F79DE4D0A435251B94B6D6F636B".
+NOTE: In the violation cases authetication token result (in p3_dout[7:0]) should *NOT* be set to "B29641FABECD66607521F0CAEA21590C6AEB0F79DE4D0A435251B94B6D6F636B".
 Since there was a (malicious) violation, the prover should not be able to produce the correct authenticated token (proof of execution).
+By checking the value of "exec" in the simulation window one can check that exec value switches from 1 to 0 at the time of the violation.

 ## Running VAPE via Command Line Simulation